 Clusters

-Indian tertiary care hospitals that admit more than 400 adult patients with trauma each year.
-We randomised on the cluster (hospital) level to avoid contamination between intervention and control arms.
-To be eligible for inclusion hospitals had to provide the following services round the clock: operation theatres, X-ray, CT, and ultrasound facilities, and blood bank.
-In addition the baseline admission rate had to be more than 35 adult patients with major trauma per month.
+Randomisation was done at the cluster (hospital) level to avoid contamination between intervention and control arms.
+To be eligible for inclusion, hospitals had to provide the following services round the clock: operating theatres, X-ray, CT, and ultrasound facilities, and blood bank.
+In addition, the baseline admission rate had to be more than 35 adult patients with major trauma per month.

 Interventions

-In each intervention arm one or two units’, out of typically six, residents per hospital providing emergency care to trauma patients were trained in either ATLS® or PTC.
+In each intervention arm residents from one or two units (out of typically six) per hospital providing emergency care to trauma patients were trained in either ATLS® or PTC.
 For the purpose of this pilot study, our target was to train a minimum of 75% of residents in each unit.
 If residents dropped out or changed units after training but before data collection was completed we planned to conduct additional training if needed to meet the 75% criterion, but this was not required.
 We did not train the units’ faculty, as they are typically not directly involved in the initial management of trauma patients.

 The ATLS® training was conducted in an ATLS® certified training centre in Mumbai, according to the standard ATLS® curriculum6.
 The PTC training was conducted in New Delhi, according to the standard PTC curriculum7.
 These courses were conducted over a period of 2.5 to 3 days.
 The residents certified “pass” were considered as trained in respective courses.